 Supercharged Toyota 86

-The Toyota 86 is a fun car to own, especially if you’re into tuning cars.
+The Toyota 86 is a fun car to own, especially if you’re into tuner cars.
 It has a low center of gravity, a lightweight body, stiff suspension, a reliable engine, and a rear-wheel-drive system — it drives like a go-kart!

 It’s almost perfect, except that it uses a naturally aspirated engine that doesn’t have a lot of power and torque when you compare it with other sports cars within the same price range.